 “Following the procedure, it is common to have swelling and discomfort around the implantation site.”

-Check out what others are saying about our dental services on Yelp: Dental Implants in Morton, PA
+Check out what others are saying about our dental services on Google: Dental Implants in Morton, PA

 Benefits of Dental Implants

 Dental implants can be a good choice for many patients with missing teeth.
 Dental implants allow new teeth to feel, look, and function naturally.
 Here are some key benefits of dental implants:

 - Comfortable: Dental implants act as tooth roots and stay firmly in place.
 This firm foundation makes them more comfortable than dentures and other replacement tooth options.
 Many patients report that implants feel similar to their natural teeth.

 - Functional: The stability of implants makes them effective for eating, talking, and cleaning.
 They function similarly to the teeth they are replacing.
 Less permanent options may interfere more with daily life.

 - Permanent: Dental implants are one of the most permanent tooth replacement options.
 They can last a lifetime with good care.
 Additionally, fixed replacement teeth on implants do not need to be removed every day for cleaning.

 - Natural-looking: Implant-supported replacement teeth look like natural teeth.
 The visible part of the dental implant is a cosmetic crown made from a composite material that is color-matched to the patient’s tooth enamel.
 It can be hard to tell the difference.
 Many patients enjoy dental implants’ aesthetic appeal, as others cannot tell the difference between the replacement and natural teeth.

 “Dental implants allow new teeth to feel, look, and function naturally.”

 Q. How do I know if I am a candidate for dental implants?